marcoralab/imputePipeline/README.md

 ### Running:

-You can excecute the pipeline by navigating to the install folder and running `./run -j [number of desired threads]`.
-Use the `-c` switch to run on the cluster.
-If not running on the cluster, you can alternatively run the pipeline with `snakemake` and whatever options you wish to use.
+You can excecute the pipeline on a LSF cluster by navigating to the install folder and running `./run -j [number of desired threads] [additional options]`.
+You can alternatively run the pipeline with `snakemake` and whatever options you wish to use.